yphil-dev/zapete/README.md

 ``` ejs
 npm start
 ```
-Scan the QRcode or follow the instructions.
+Scan the QRcode or point any browser to the displayed address.

 ## Contribute